-The Control Panel is a section in Microsoft Windows that enables a user to modify the computer's settings.
-Changing the mouse settings, display settings, sound settings, and keyboard settings are just a few of the examples of what can be modified in the Control Panel.
-Below is an example of what the Microsoft Windows Control Panel may look.
+The Control Panel in Microsoft Windows enables a user to change various computer hardware and software features.
+Settings for the mouse, display, sound, network, and keyboard represent a few examples of what may be modified in the Control Panel.
+Below are examples of how the Control Panel appeared in Windows.

 Microsoft Windows 7 Control Panel

 Microsoft Windows XP Control Panel